Real Estate CRM Manager Assistant

 After finding these in the CRM and using them as coaching or teaching moments, you can…

 - improve those lower performing agents’ overall performances, or

 - realize who needs to get cut from the team.

 The biggest cons of your CRM Manager Virtual Assistant’s role are:

-- getting it set up &
+- having to get it set up and,

 - defining it clearly enough that you’re going to get the greatest value out of their work hours.

-The good news is this is the type of task that can be completely handled by an Overseas Virtual Assistant,
+The good news is that this is the type of task that can be completely handled by an Overseas Virtual Assistant,

 - where the areas of greatest importance that your CRM Manager needs to stay focused on are.